SummaryRead the full fact sheet

 - Doing any physical activity is better than doing none.
 If you currently do no physical activity, start by doing some, and gradually build up to the recommended amount.

 - Be active on most, preferably all, days every week.

 - Accumulate 150 to 300 minutes (2 ½ to 5 hours) of moderate intensity physical activity or 75 to 150 minutes (1 ¼ to 2 ½ hours) of vigorous intensity physical activity, or an equivalent combination of both moderate and vigorous activities, each week.

 - Do muscle strengthening activities on at least 2 days each week.

 Increases in daily activity can come from small changes made throughout your day, such as or instead of using the car, getting off a tram, train or bus a stop earlier and walking the rest of the way, or walking the children to school.

 It is a good idea to see your doctor before starting your physical activity program if:

-you often faint or have spells of severe dizziness
+- you often or have spells of severe

-you are at a higher risk of heart disease
+- you are at a higher risk of

-Pre-exercise screening is used to identify people with medical conditions that may put them at a higher risk of a experiencing a health problem during physical activity.
+Pre-exercise screening is used to identify people with medical conditions that may put them at a higher risk of experiencing a health problem during physical activity.
 It is a filter or ‘safety net’ to help decide if the potential benefits of exercise outweigh the risks for you.
-Usually, the benefits will far outweigh the risks.
-Print a copy of the adult pre-exercise screening tool and discuss it with your doctor, allied health or exercise professional.